ForLuna1998/Group-6-Animal-Hospital-System/README.md

 ## Introduction:

-This is an online system for a animal hospital called Healing  paws Veterinary Hospital.
+This is an online system for a veterinary hospital called Healing Paws Veterinary Hospital.